Meet the Spartans

 Parents need to know that plenty of teens will want to see this mindless spoof, even though (or perhaps because) it's riddled with gross-out humor fueled by swearing, bodily functions, offensive jokes, and cartoonish violence.
 Pop culture references -- and outright product placements -- are peppered throughout, too.
-We've seen it all before in films like Date Movie and Epic Movie, but it's possibly even less funny here.
+We've seen it all before in films like Date Movie and Epic Movie, but it's possibly even less funny in Meet the Spartans.

 What's the story?

 From the directing team behind Date Movie and Epic Movie comes yet another spoof, this time of the "swords and sandals" genre.
 Using the stylized, over-the-top 300 as its "inspiration," this spastic, goofy comedy is set in Grecian times.
 The not-so-mighty King Leonidas (Sean Maguire) faces the threat of an attack from Xerxes (Ken Davitian) and his Persian army.
 His captain (Kevin Sorbo, spoofing himself) manages to round up a ragtag army who'll gladly step into a "battlefield" that requires them to "step up," hurl insults, and break dance, all in the name of Sparta.
 Good thing they're not required to do much else, since they don't appear to be too handy with the weapons.